pavel-grigorev/spring-resource-reader/README.md

 }
 ```

-To configure the Jackson parser, implement `Configurator<ObjectMapper>` and add the following declaration:
+To configure the Jackson parser, build a bean implementing `Configurator<ObjectMapper>` and add the `@JacksonMapperConfigurator` declaration:

 ```java
 @ResourceReader